 Of course.
 Go everywhere.
 See everything.
 Expand your knowledge of the world and be a better human because of it!
 Visiting Hiroshima in Japan gave me some invaluable insight in to the effect that the use of nuclear has had and is still having on the world.
 Chernobyl really brought this home and is a shocking example of the impact we can have on the world.
 But it is also an amazing and unique example of how nature can recover and thrive without human intervention.
 It really is quite an intense day out that you won’t be forgetting in a hurry!

 Staying in Kiev?
-Check out my posts on the top 5 places to eat as well as the top 10 weird things to do!
+Check out these posts on the top 5 places to eat in Kiev as well as the top 10 weird things to do in Kiev, Ukraine!

 How to travel better for less